nyc-crh/site/content/gallery/first-billboard.md

 author: AHRC of New York City
 citation: >
  "AHRC First Fundraising Billboard," AHRC of New York City, in New York City Civil Rights History Project, Accessed: [Month Day, Year], https://nyccivilrightshistory.org/gallery/first-billboard.
-imageFeatured: first-billboard.jpg
+featured: first-billboard.jpg
-imageFeaturedAlt: "Parent activists in front of a billboard that reads, \"Retarded Children Can be Helped!
+featuredAlt: "Parent activists in front of a billboard that reads, \"Retarded Children Can be Helped!
 They need Research, Schools, Clinics.
 Give to AHRC\""
 detailedDescription:
 embed:
 embedTitle: